Sunday, November 26, 2023

 Trump responded, “Just say that the election was corrupt and leave the rest to me and the Republican congressmen.”

-(Seriously, let Rep. Marjorie Taylor Greene and that sorry crew decide the election.)
+(Let Rep. Marjorie Taylor Greene and that sorry crew decide the election.)

-On December 28, Co-Conspirator 4 (Clark) sent a draft letter to top DOJ officials, proposing that they sign, and send the letter to state officials in Georgia.
+785. On December 28, Co-Conspirator 4 (Clark) sent a draft letter to top DOJ officials, proposing that they sign, and send the letter to state officials in Georgia.
 Among several false claims, the letter would say that “two valid slates of electors” had gathered at the proper locations on December 14 and cast votes.
-This, prosecutors explain, would be “using the authority of the Justice Department to falsely present the fraudulent electors as a valid alternative to the legitimate electors.”
+This, prosecutors explained, would be “using the authority of the Justice Department to falsely present the fraudulent electors as a valid alternative to the legitimate electors.”

-On December 31, the Defendant again summoned top DOJ officers to the White House, and again raised the same claims of election fraud which they had discredited, and which no courts had been able to find.
+786. On December 31, the Defendant again summoned top DOJ officers to the White House, and again raised the same claims of election fraud which they had discredited, and which no courts had been able to find.

-On January 2, 2021, Co-Conspirator Clark tried to coerce top DOJ officials into signing the Georgia letter – which they deemed chock full of lies.
+787. On January 2, 2021, Co-Conspirator Clark tried to coerce top DOJ officials into signing the Georgia letter – which they deemed chock full of lies.

-On January 3, Clark sent out an edited version.
+788. On January 3, Clark sent out an edited version.
 No longer would the DOJ say it had “concerns.”
 Now the letter would state that there was “evidence of significant irregularities that may have impacted the outcome of the election in multiple States….”

 (No such evidence has ever been proven in any U.S. court.)

-That same morning, Clark met in secret with Trump and accepted an officer to become Acting Attorney General.
+789. That same morning, Clark met in secret with Trump and accepted an officer to become Acting Attorney General.

-Later that day, Clark met with a Deputy White House Counsel.
+790. Later that day, Clark met with a Deputy White House Counsel.
 In December that counsel had informed the president that “there is no world, there is no option in which you do not leave the White House” on January 20.
 The Counsel informed Clark that there was no evidence of “outcome-determinative fraud” in the recent election.
+If Trump tried to remain in office, there would be “riots in every major city in the United States.”

-Clark replied, “Well, that’s why there’s an Insurrection Act.”
+791. Clark replied, “Well, that’s why there’s an Insurrection Act.”

 (If Americans got killed or injured, Clark didn’t care.)